Do Better ImageNet Models Transfer Better?: Results

 Given the strong correlation between ImageNet accuracy and transfer accuracy, we next sought to compare simple approaches to transfer learning with better ImageNet models with baselines from the literature.
-We achieve state-of-the-art performance on 7 of the 12 datasets if we evaluate using the same image sizes as the baseline methods (Figure \ref{dataset_bars}; see full results in Appendix~\ref{best_models_appendix}).
+We achieve state-of-the-art performance on half of the 12 datasets if we evaluate using the same image sizes as the baseline methods (Figure \ref{dataset_bars}; see full results in \appref{best_models_appendix}).
 Our results suggest that the ImageNet performance of the pretrained model is a critical factor in transfer performance.

 Several papers have proposed methods to make better use of CNN features and thus improve the efficacy of transfer learning \cite{lin2015bilinear,cimpoi2015deep,lin2016visualizing,gao2016compact,yao2016coarse,song2017locally,cui2017kernel,li2017dynamic,peng2018object}.
-On the datasets we examine, we outperform all such methods simply by fine-tuning state-of-the-art CNNs (Appendix~\ref{best_models_appendix}).
-Moreover, in some cases a better CNN can make up for dataset deficiencies: By fine-tuning ImageNet-pretrained Inception v4, we obtain state-of-the-art performance on the SUN397 scene dataset, outperforming features extracted from VGG pretrained on the Places dataset \cite{zhou2017places}, which more closely matches the domain of SUN397.
+On the datasets we examine, we outperform all such methods simply by fine-tuning state-of-the-art CNNs (\appref{best_models_appendix}).
+Moreover, in some cases a better CNN can make up for dataset deficiencies: By fine-tuning ImageNet-pretrained Inception v4, we outperform the best reported single-model results for networks pretrained on the Places dataset \cite{herranz2016scene,zhou2017places}, which more closely matches the domain of SUN397.

+It is likely that improvements obtained with better models, specialized transfer learning methods, and pretraining datasets with greater domain match are complementary.
+Combining these approaches could lead to even better performance.
+Nonetheless, it is surprising that simply using a better model can yield gains comparable to specialized techniques.